AdobeDocs/journeys.en/help/using/building-journeys/update-profiles.md

 # Update profiles {#update-profile}

-The **[!UICONTROL Update profile]** action activity allows you to update an existing Adobe Experience Platform profile with information coming from a journey.
-You will specify the field you want to update, and the value.
-The value can come from the event, from the data source or you can enter a value manually.
+The **[!UICONTROL Update profile]** action activity allows you to update an existing Adobe Experience Platform profile with information coming from a the event, a datasource or using a specific value.

 ## Important notes